Asymmetries of Service: Interdependence and Synchronicity: Non-Monotonic System Performance from Monotonic Agent Slowdown

-Having now developed this understanding of the interaction along the service asymmetry spectra, let us return to the original operation goal: understanding concurrency.
-We will let $\mathcal{K}$ denote the agent's concurrency level, meaning the number of customers that the agent serves simultaneously.
-Most commonly, $\mathcal{K}$ can be viewed to be a positive integer, but let us generalize this to allow any $\mathcal{K} \in \mathbb{R}_+$, where non-integer concurrency can be thought of as customer-sharing by agents \citepm[such as in the patient-to-nurse ratio discussed in][]{vericourt2011nurse,cho2019behavior}.
-For example, $\mathcal{K} = 1/2$ can be considered one customer served by two agents.
-Because the goal of this section is to understand how system performance, specifically the agent's throughput, depends on the agent's concurrency, let us now update our notation so that the service duration is a function of the concurrency (as alluded to following Definition~\ref{hcDef}).
+Having now developed this understanding of the interaction along the service asymmetry spectra, let us return to the original operational goal \editTwo{as framed in Section~\ref{questionSec}}: understanding the operational impact of concurrency.
+Because the goal of this section is to understand how system-level performance, specifically the agent's throughput, depends on the agent's concurrency, let us update our notation so that the service duration is a function of the concurrency (as alluded to following Definition~\ref{hcDef}).
 That is, for $\tau(\mathcal{K})$ as the natural duration of a service given that the agent has $\mathcal{K}$ simultaneous customers, we aim to understand the throughput, $\mathcal{K}/\E{\tau(\mathcal{K})}$.
+Hence, this section begins Part II of the paper, in which we connect the understanding we have developed at the individual-level to the performance we seek to characterize at the system-level.

-Let us begin our analysis of the agent-level service rate by justifying and contextualizing $\E{\tau(\mathcal{K})}$ as a function of $\mathcal{K}$.
-To connect concurrency to the dimensions of service we have analyzed in Section~\ref{clusterSec} and to expand the model from the interaction-level to an agent- or system-level context, let us likewise map concurrency to the behavioral phenomenon of agent-side slowdown.
-Both in the empirical operational literature \citem[e.g.,][]{aral2012information,Goes2017WhenMultitasking,gurvich2020collaboration} and in more general psychological studies \cite[e.g.,][]{gladstones1989division,pashler1994dual,rubinstein2001executive}, concurrent customers or multitasked services have been seen to induce \emph{slowdown effects} on the agent.
+To connect concurrency to the dimensions of service we have analyzed in Section~\ref{clusterSec} and to expand the model from the interaction-level to an agent- or system-level context, let us likewise map concurrency to the behavioral phenomenon of agent-side slowdown. \editTwo{As reviewed in Section~\ref{sl:bom}, both the empirical operations literature and general psychological studies have found that} concurrent customers in multitasked services \editTwo{induce} \emph{slowdown effects} on the agent.
 Intuitively, this means that, if the agent serves a higher number of simultaneous customers, their speed in each individual service will be slower than when they have a lower concurrency.
-Recalling from the discussions in Sections~\ref{sec:model} and~\ref{clusterSec} that the mean agent response time is proportional to $1/\eta$, we will capture the slowdown effect of concurrency by defining this synchronicity parameter as the inverse of a non-decreasing function of the concurrency.
+Recalling from the discussions in Sections~\ref{sec:model} and~\ref{clusterSec} that the mean agent response time is proportional to $1/\eta$, we will capture the slowdown effect of concurrency by defining \editTwo{the interaction model's synchronicity parameter ($\eta$)} as the inverse of a non-decreasing function of the concurrency.

 \begin{assumption}[Synchronicity as a Function of Concurrency] Let the synchronicity $\eta(\mathcal{K})$ be determined by the agent's concurrency level $\mathcal{K}$ through $\eta(\mathcal{K}) = 1/h(\mathcal{K})$, where the Side $\mathsf{2}$ slowdown function, $h: \mathbb{R}_+ \to \mathbb{R}_+$, is such that $h(\cdot)$ is non-decreasing, $h(0) = 0$, $h(1) = 1$, and $\lim_{x \to \infty} h(x) = \infty$. \end{assumption}